Wondamike7/Coursera-GettingAndCleaningData/Course Project/README.md

 The script then performs column binds to join all of the test data together and all of the train data together, and then performs a row bind for those two complete data sets.

 Using the data in the activity labels text file, the script then applies these activity names as factors for the activity data (Step 3 of the assignment)
-For step 4, the script performs three steps to clean up variable names
+For step 4, the script performs three steps to clean up variable names:

 1. Replace "BodyBody" with just "Body" in some variable names
 2. Replace "mean()" with "Mean" and "std()" with "StdDev" to clarify the variable measure
 3. Replace the leading "t" with "Time-" and "f" with "Frequency" to explain the data captured in each variable